How To: Fix an Invalid Email Address

 First, let’s understand what invalid email addresses are and why this issue occurs:

 Basically, an invalid email address is an incorrect email address - It’s an address that either never existed, or doesn’t exist anymore, and it can’t be used to send an email.

 Now, invalid email addresses are pretty common in email lists.
 Larger databases can contain somewhere between 5% to 30% invalid email addresses.
 These are numbers that, even for a large-scale email list, can cause quite a bit of trouble, like damage to your sending reputation, so it’s important to do a little bit of maintenance work when this occurs.

 4 Reasons For Invalid Email Addresses:

-#3 The Email Domain is Dead Email addresses that are otherwise considered valid can sometimes be considered invalid when the server is temporarily down, or when the domain is dead and no longer able to send or receive emails.
+#3 The Email Domain is Dead Email addresses that are otherwise considered valid can sometimes be considered invalid when the server is temporarily down, or when the domain is dead and cannot send or receive emails.

 #4 There Are Typos in the Email Address Honestly, people misspell their own addresses all the time!
-Scan your invalid email address list for mispelled domain names, or possible typos in the address itself.
-Sometimes they're fairly easy to spot - it's usually a simple matter of adding extra letters or tapping adjacent letters on the keyboard.
+Sometimes they’re fairly easy to spot - it’s usually a simple matter of adding extra letters or tapping adjacent letters on the keyboard.
+Scan your invalid email address list for misspelled domain names or possible typos in the address itself.